Trail Tools

 Now see if you can find the plaque in the area with the mystery creature on it.
 Make a rubbing of it with the side of your pencil in your Adventure Journal!

-(Hint: it is in the centre of the picture above, not too far away, but you cannot see it in the photo).
+(Hint: From the finish of the Rat Olympics marking on the pavement, look at the picture above.
+In the left side of the picture, not too far away, is the plaque, but you cannot see it in this photo).

 The plaque symbol is: